splunk/observability-workshop/docs/detectors/muting.md

 ## 1. Learn how to configure muting your alerts

 There will be times when you might want to mute certain notifications.
-For example, if you want to schedule downtime for maintenance on a server or set of servers, or if you are testing new code or settings etc. For that you can use muting rules in SignalFx.
+For example, if you want to schedule downtime for maintenance on a server or set of servers, or if you are testing new code or settings etc. For that you can use muting rules in Splunk Observability Cloud.
 Let's create one!

-Hover over **Alerts** in the menu and from the drop down click on **Detectors**.
+From the top left hamburger menu icon click **Alerts** in the menu and then select **Detectors**.

 ![Detectors](../images/detectors/detectors-menu.png)